cburst/CRAFT-Corroborative-Reconstruction-Authorship-Fidelity-Test/README.md

 here is the initial batch:

-&nbsp;&nbsp;&nbsp;&nbsp;📜 longest-words.py
+&nbsp;&nbsp;&nbsp;&nbsp;📜 sentence-completer.py
-this script identifies the 10 longest words in each text sample, replaces them with blanks, and the claimed author should fill-in-the-blanks.
+this script identifies the 10 rarest words in each text sample, replaces them with blanks, and the claimed author should fill-in-the-blanks.
-*requires weasyprint
+*requires weasyprint and wiki_freq.txt (included)

-&nbsp;&nbsp;&nbsp;&nbsp;📜 rarest-words.py
+&nbsp;&nbsp;&nbsp;&nbsp;📜 sentence-creator.py
 this script identifies the 10 rarest words in each text sample using the wikipedia word frequency list, and the claimed author should be able to make a new sentence with these words.
 *requires weasyprint and wiki_freq.txt (included)

-&nbsp;&nbsp;&nbsp;&nbsp;📜 authorship-recognition.py
+&nbsp;&nbsp;&nbsp;&nbsp;📜 authorship-recognizer.py
 this script uses an LLM to create two plausible decoy sentences for 5 sentences in the original text sample, and the claimed author should be able to identify the sentence they created.
 *requires weasyprint, nltk, and a deepseek API key (compatible with other OpenAI format LLM APIs)

+&nbsp;&nbsp;&nbsp;&nbsp;📜 sentence-intruder.py
+this script uses an LLM to create an additional sentence in the original text sample, and the claimed author should be able to identify the impostor sentence.
+*requires weasyprint, nltk, and a deepseek API key (compatible with other OpenAI format LLM APIs)

-&nbsp;&nbsp;&nbsp;&nbsp;📜 error-repair.py
+&nbsp;&nbsp;&nbsp;&nbsp;📜 synonym-replacer.py
-this script creates intentional verb tense or preposition errors in the 5 longest sentences in the original text sample, and the claimed author should be able to identify and resolve the errors.
+this script identifies the 10 rarest words in each text sample using the wikipedia word frequency list, an LLM replaces 5 words in the text sample with synonyms, and the claimed author should be able to find the changed words and identify the original word choices.
-*requires weasyprint, nltk
+*requires weasyprint, nltk, wiki_freq.txt (included), and a deepseek API key (compatible with other OpenAI format LLM APIs)